 Mission Statement

 The Charlotte Symphony upholds the highest artistic integrity and takes bold steps to engage with its community through music.
-Its 62 professional, full-time time musicians perform throughout the region -- from community parks and breweries, to places of worship and senior care centers -- and offer significant educational support, aimed at serving the under-resourced areas of our community.
+Its 65 professional, full-time musicians perform throughout the region -- from community parks and breweries to places of worship and senior care centers -- and offer significant educational support, with a focus on serving the under-resourced areas of our community.

 Reaching thousands of students annually, the Charlotte Symphony actively nurtures the next generation of musicians and music lovers through three diverse youth orchestras, led by Resident Conductor Christopher James Lees; in-school education programs; instrument coaching; and Project Harmony, a program serving more than 200 students in critical-need areas with free after-school lessons in music and life skills.